The Impact of Fatty Acids on Neuroplasticity and Learning: Fuel for Your Brain

 Neuroplasticity is the brain’s way of adapting to change—whether it's learning a new skill, recovering from trauma, or adjusting to new experiences.
 This ability enables:

-• Recovery: Repairing and reorganizing brain functions after injuries like strokes or concussions.
+Recovery: Repairing and reorganizing brain functions after injuries like strokes, concussions, or developmental disorders such as Autism Spectrum Disorder (ASD).

 How Omega-3s (DHA) Support Synaptic Plasticity and Brain Flexibility